clearquotetech/cq-android-sdk/README.md

-# cq-android-sdk

 **ClearQuote Android SDK integration**

-Steps to integrate the SDK inside an Android App
+Steps to integrate the SDK inside an Android App that's built on Kotlin

 **Step 1.
 In the Android app source code in build.gradle (app level) set minSDK to 23